How Philanthropy Can Benefit the Nonprofits You Support and Lessen Your Tax Burden

 Charitable giving doesn’t have to be synonymous with only cash donations, and the strategy you pursue can significantly impact your tax responsibility.
 Taxpayers who have held highly appreciated stocks for more than a year in non-retirement accounts can donate these long-term appreciated securities to charities and receive a double tax benefit.
 Taxpayers who itemize can receive a charitable deduction on Schedule A for the fair market value of the security gifted and avoid paying capital gains tax on the income.

-A Donor-Advised Fund can be a Win-win for Philanthropy and Tax Savings
+A Donor-Advised Fund Can Be a Win-win for Philanthropy and Tax Savings

 One of the most popular tax saving strategies is also one of the best ways to maximize your philanthropic impact.
 Donor-Advised Funds (DAFs) allow charitably inclined taxpayers to give strategically by investing and growing assets that can be donated to any 501(c)(3) in good standing with the IRS at any time.